QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 - `ExpectedPeriod` sets an expectation value for the average period (in seconds) of an allowed combination of events.

 > [!NOTE]
-> This property interacts with `SyllableStartDifference`.
+> The properties `ExpectedPeriod` and `SyllableStartDifference` interact.
 Refer to the following documentation  for more information:
 > <xref:AudioAnalysisTools.Events.Types.EventPostProcessing.SyllableSequenceConfig>.

 #### Remove events whose duration is outside an acceptable range